 The Canadian dollar futures is a futures contract whose underlying is the Canadian dollar.
 The contract is an agreement to receive or deliver the specified amount of Canadian dollars on a future date, at an already agreed exchange rate.
 Its pricing is based on the CAD/USD exchange rate, and it is settled by delivery of the underlying.
 The Canadian dollar futures strategy refers to the methodologies and techniques for trading the futures contract.

-In this post, we answer some questions about the Canadian dollar futures strategy, and we show you how co can backtest the Canadian dollar..
+In this post, we answer some questions about the Canadian dollar futures strategy and show you how to backtest the Canadian dollar.
+We also provide you with an example of a Canadian dollar futures trading strategy.

 What are Canadian dollar futures?